Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 - A beefier 3.0L V6 for those who like a bit more oomph under the hood

 But wait, there’s more!
-2007 saw the birth of the Mariner Hybrid – perfect for those looking to save some green at the pump and be a bit kinder to Mother Earth.
+2007 saw the birth of the Mariner Hybrid – ideal for those looking to save some green at the pump and be a bit gentler to Mother Earth.

 Safety got a boost too, with side airbags becoming standard.
 And let’s not forget the minor style upgrades inside and out.
 It’s like the Mariner got a minor facelift!

-One small hiccup: there was a recall for coolant pump issues.
-But hey, no vehicle’s flawless, right?
+One minor hiccup: there was a recall for coolant pump issues.
+But hey, no vehicle’s perfect, right?

 The Worst Years: 2005, 2006